Belis0811/BWBPF/README.md

 `Python >= 3.8, PyTorch >= 1.6.0, torchvision >= 0.7.0`

 ## Training Models
+#### 0. Preparation
+Put the Tiny ImageNet dataset into the root folder, then name the dataset folder to 'tiny-imagenet-200'
 #### 1. original
 first direct to 'original' folder by
 ```